smoltalk/twitter_seed_extraction/README.md

 ### Doc to-do

-* cover copying or gitting file over to system
+* cover copying or using git to get file to user's local system